eskombro/seal-fighter/README.md

 ## Now let's talk about missions

 This is the very early stage of this game development!
 Someone took some decisions about the architecture of the project but that's it.

-You goal will be to develop an interface to present all the characters of the game.
+Your goal will be to develop an interface to present all the characters of the game.
 Those little seals are eager to show off their little faces.

 What's provided:
 - A basic design that shows what we would like the start of the game to look like.
 You can find this design in Figma, [click on this link](https://www.figma.com/file/1F1hraYvSAN7vzhd4e5iMU/Seal-Fighter-V?node-id=0%3A1) and check it out.